 There are more and more students who apply during early application deadlines.
 For example, Georgia Tech’s Early Action application deadline is October 15 and numerous other colleges, such as MIT, The Ohio State University and Purdue have Early Action Deadlines of November 1.
-Now that the FAFSA application will be open sooner it means that when colleges release their decisions in mid-December, they may also have enough financial information to make a preliminary decision about any financial aid awards.
-This may be a sigh of relief for families who are particularly concerned about the financial support that they may receive in order to make college affordable.
+Since the FAFSA application is open sooner, it means that when colleges release their decisions in mid-December/January, they may also have enough financial information to make a preliminary decision about any financial aid awards.
+This can be a sigh of relief for families who are particularly concerned about the financial support that they may receive in order to make college affordable.

 Admittedly, when I first filled out the FAFSA for my oldest son, it felt a bit overwhelming.
 I was concerned about “all the paperwork” and financial disclosure.
 Completing the FAFSA was so much easier than I expected.
 So, if you are completing the FAFSA for the first time, I encourage you to 1) wrap your ahead around the fact that you can get through it, then 2) set aside an hour when you can devote time to completing the FAFSA form.